ozguryazilimas/wp-postane/easy-fancybox/readme.txt

-=== Easy FancyBox - Lightbox Plugin for WordPress ===
+=== Lightbox - Easy FancyBox ===
 Contributors: firelightwp
-Tags: lightbox, modal, image, photo, video
+Tags: lightbox, gallery, image, photo, modal
-Requires at least: 3.3
+Requires at least: 5.0
 Requires PHP: 7.0
-Tested up to: 6.4.2
+Tested up to: 6.4.3
-Stable tag: 1.9.7
+Stable tag: 1.9.8

 The most popular lightbox plugin for WordPress.
 Adds a simple, fast lightbox for viewing images, videos, and other media.